-13.2 Verification of Work in Place
+12.2 Verification of Work in Place

-Work in Place (WIP) refers to repair activities already completed at the time of the Application.
-WIP items can be used as Exclusion DOB expenses and reduce the DOB funds an Applicant must provide to complete the project.
+Work in Place (WIP) refers to repair activities required because of the disaster that are already completed at the time of the Application.
+WIP items can be used to exclude DOB expenses and reduce the DOB funds an Applicant must provide to complete the project.